Angela Little (academic): Biography

-Little was born in Douglas, Isle of Man in 1949.
-She attended the Rushen Primary School and the Castle Rushen High School, one of the first comprehensive schools in Britain.
+Little was born in 1949 and grew up in Braddan and Port St Mary, Isle of Man.
+She attended Rushen Primary School and then Castle Rushen High School, one of the first comprehensive schools in Britain.
 From 1968 to 1971 she read social sciences at Surrey University where she graduated with a first class honours degree.
 She went to volunteer as a teacher of mathematics with Voluntary Service Overseas in Ijebu Ode, Nigeria.
 Subsequently, she attended the University of London and the University of Sussex to embark on a career in education and international development.